(previously published by author on Factoidz/Knoji, Jan. 2012, published prior to Feb. 2012 deadline for exclusion to republishing as per Knoji TOS)

 In addition, grasping the thumb of the afflicted hand and pulling it towards the back of the wrist also stretches the tissues and ligaments in the palm and carpal tunnel region.
 You will feel an intense warmth in the muscle at the case of the thumb upon release indicating that you are doing it correctly.

 As a sufferer of mild Carpal Tunnel Syndrome, I have found several additional methods that seem to work well for me.
-Using a
+Using amodern toothbrush and wedging it across the back of the hand and held in place by the base of the little finger and thumb, an intense stretching of the carpal ligament region seems to occur.

 Using a modern flexible toothbrush wedged across the back afflicted hand and held by the thumb and pinkie finger, you can stretch the transcarpal ligament.
 Align the head of the toothbrush under the base of the palm-side little finger and across the back of the palm.